-Audiobook narration has hardly been affected by the downturn.
-So, if you are pretty sure your reading/storytelling skills are suited to audio books…and you regularly listen to audio books, then why not give this a crack.
+Audiobook narration is definitely on the up.
+So, if you are pretty sure your reading/storytelling skills…and you regularly listen to audio books, then why not give this a crack.

 I know that the popularity of audio books will just increase over time.
-I want to give you a link to a series of Podcasts I’ve been involved in this year.
+I want to give you a link to a series of Podcasts I’ve been involved in recently.
 It’s called The Audiobook Podcast and you’ll find it here.https://podcasts.apple.com/au/podcast/the-audiobook-podcast/id1499718079

 I’ve also created a new online course, via Zoom, covering the world of voiceover over 13 hours and 5 separate sessions.
 Here’s the link to look at that.

 But I’ll be doing an intensive on audiobook narration regularly.
-First one is scheduled for Saturday September 26th 10am-12.30 AEST.
 Go to this link for more information.

 Navigating the new VoiceOver World